wk-j/vim/README.md

 - `log` pattern
 - `d` the ex command delete

-Delete all lines which not contain the string "log"
+Delete all lines which not contain the string `log`

 ```
 :g!/log/d